Meet the Team: Leonie Brown

 Kakwa camp in summer 2009.
 Photo Credit Leonie Brown

 Way back in 2009, Leonie her first summer of many with the Grizzly Bear Program, helping to count up bear food in cutblocks.
-Since then, she has worked on other grizzly bear projects, but in 2015 the Caribou Program recruited her on a crew doing vegetation surveys of the vast network of seismic lines in the Chinchaga Wildland far, far to the north.
+Since then, she has worked on other grizzly bear projects, but in 2015 the Caribou Program recruited her to survey vegetation on seismic lines in the Chinchaga Wildland far, far to the north.

-Two reseachers with their snowmobile near the Kakwa camp.
+Two researchers with their snowmobile near the Kakwa camp.
 Photo credit: Suzanne Stevenson

 But last year, Leonie got her first taste of handling wildlife, when the “deer cutblock” project got into gear.
-It was a steep learning curve for the whole team.
-This diversity of teammates, research questions, and problem solving keeps her coming back year after year.
-In The 2018–2019 season, they went to school on how to build a Clover trap, what kinds of bait food deer find irresistible, and how to actually pin a deer down to collar it.
+In the 2018–2019 season, they went to school on how to build a Clover trap, what kinds of bait food deer find irresistible, and how to actually pin a deer down to collar it.
+It was a steep learning curve for the whole team, but this diversity of teammates, research questions, and problem solving keeps Leonie coming back year after year.

 Clover trap with deer bait nearly moved inside.
 Photo credit: Suzanne Stevenson